How do ginger roots help to sleep? The benefits, side effects, and Recipes

 2) Digestive effects –

-As it is with most of the natural herbs or ginger root supplement may interact poorly with some medication.
+As it is with most of natural herbs or ginger root supplements may interact poorly with some medications.

 Abdominal pain, stomachache, gas, diarrhea, or bloating might be the major side effects of Ginger root.